Chethumalli/CodSoft/README.md

 <p align="center"> <img src="https://img.shields.io/badge/BUILT%20WITH-LOVE ❤️-red?style=for-the-badge"> </p>

-⭐ Support the Project
+<h3>⭐ Support the Project</h3>

 If you like this project:

 👉 Star the repository ⭐
 👉 Share it with friends

-Your support motivates me to build more cool projects!
+Your support motivates me to build more cool projects!!!